zoransdimic-ai/foundations-of-existence/main-concept.en.md

 ---

-[META-PROMPT FOR SECTION III: KINEMATIC GENESIS OF THE GRAVITATIONAL VELOCITY PROFILE] Analyze the nonlinear integration of the permittivity increment dε/ε, where ε is treated as a dynamic variable of the continuum that reacts to its own state under the confrontation of energy fluxes.
-Verify how the derived exponential velocity profile $v$ of the vacuum represents a direct equivalent of metric coefficients without utilizing any tensor apparatus.
+[META-PROMPT FOR SECTION III] Check the integration of dε/ε step by step.
+Assess whether the derived exponential velocity profile v(r) actually corresponds to the known metric coefficients in the weak-field limit — and if so, under which conditions and approximations this holds.

 ## III.
 Nonlinear Integration of the Continuum and the Gravitational Velocity Profile